 Penn Leads the Vote (PLTV) is a student-run, non-partisan program that increases voter engagement and voting while advancing Penn's role of supporting the democratic and civic engagement of Penn students.
 PLTV was established in 2004 and operated by Fox Leadership until 2014.
-PLTV was reestablished in 2018 by the Netter Center.
+PLTV was reestablished in 2018 by the Netter Center, and it is housed at Netter.
 PLTV operates in collaboration with the Office of Government and Community Affairs.
 PLTV operates Penn's website vote.upenn.edu.